Woman martyred in Indian shelling at LoC

 By Monitoring report

-According to details the violations at Line of Control from Indian forces continued on Saturday in Nakial sector.

-The shelling from Indian side of the border hit a house on Pakistan side and killed a mother and injured two of her daughters.
+According to details, the violations at the LoC from Indian forces continued on Saturday in the Nakial sector.
+The shelling from Indian side of the border hit a house on the Pakistan side and killed a mother and injured two of her daughters.

 The Pakistan Army gave a befitting response to the Indian side halting gun fire from that side.